Gaetanosaure/cantera-example-data/README.md

 Cantera's capabilities with more realistic and interesting reaction systems than those based only on the basic mechanisms provided in the main Cantera repository.

+> [!IMPORTANT]
+> **Licensing and Attribution Notice**
+>
+> The Cantera project is not the original author of the reaction mechanisms included
+> in this repository and is not claiming to grant a license to them.
+The mechanisms
+> were assembled by their respective researchers and appear to be shared without
+> restrictive licensing requirements.
+>
+> **If you use this data in scientific publications, please cite the original papers**
+> associated with each mechanism.
+Suitable citations are included in the `description`
+> field of each mechanism file.

 ## Adding files for new examples

 To implement an example requiring a new input file, the following steps should be